Universality Emerging in a Universality: Derivation of the Ericson Transition in Stochastic Quantum Scattering and Experimental Validation

 \textit{Conclusion} --- We succeeded in fully solving a longstanding problem in quantum chaotic or stochastic scattering.
 We quantitatively captured the Ericson transition of time--reversal non--invariant systems ($\beta=2$) within the Heidelberg approach, and derived the universal Gaussian distribution for the Ericson regime that emerges in the universal stochasticity of the scattering problem.
+The Heidelberg approach as such already incorporates universality as the random matrices modeling the Hamiltonian $H$ in the interaction zone represent in a broad sense a generically chaotic or complex system.
+On top of this universality emerges another universality, \textit{i.e.} the Gaussians, in the Ericson transition.
 Furthermore, we provided a full information on the transition to this Ericson limit by an asymptotic analysis.
 To this end, we calculated all moments for the probability distribution of the off--diagonal $S$--matrix elements and cross sections.
 Removing a cumbersome singularity was crucial.
 We carried out detailed validations with experimental data and numerical Monte Carlo simulations.
 The agreement with our analytical results is very good.
 We also found that the Ericson transition is very fast in the sense that the subleading term in the asymptotic expansion will typically suffice to understand deviations from the universal Gaussian in experimental data.
 The methods developed here carry over to the case of orthogonally and symplectically invariant Hamiltonians, \textit{i.e.}, to the time--reversal invariant cases $\beta=1$ and $\beta=4$.
 As the calculations become technically much more involved, this material is beyond the scope of this contribution and will be presented elsewhere.

 \textit{Acknowledgments} --- We thank Nils Gluth for fruitful discussions.
 Two of us (TG, SK) are grateful to the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) for support within the project Stochastic Quantum Scattering -- New Tools, New Aspects, DFG project number 540160740.
 Two of us (JC, BD) acknowledge financial support for the experiments from the China National Science Foundation (NSF), grants 11775100, 12247101 and 11961131009.
 One of us (BD) is grateful for funding from the Institute for Basic Science in Korea, project IBS–R024–D1.